Understanding Quantization and Precision

 Fine-tuning (parameter-efficient on limited hardware) QLoRA (4-bit base + FP16 adapters)

-Inference (extreme compression) 3-bit or below — expect quality loss, benchmark carefully
+Inference (extreme compression) 3-bit or below — expect meaningful quality loss, benchmark carefully

 Cleanup